zenwork/fhir-beacon/packages/library/README.md

 ### <a id="extending" ></a> Creating Your Own

 There are two ways to customised elements.
-You can implement your own with `BaseElement` or extend an existing eleemnt and overriding the parts you need.
+You can implement your own with `BaseElement` or extend an existing element and overriding the parts you need.

+> [!IMPORTANT]
+> Re-use exisitng primitives and complex types.
+Only implement what you need.

 #### <a id="custom-element" ></a> Implement an Element